First off, check out my new favorite shirt!

 In other news…winter sucks.

 And we’ve got a busy weekend ahead of us.
-Trainer J is coming to the barn Friday for lessons, then Trainer B will be in Saturday and Sunday.
-I had originally planned on going to a jumper show on Saturday, but when I asked Husband for his opinion, with zero hesitation he said, “Go see B twice while he’s in town.”
+Trainer J is coming to the barn Friday for lessons, which thankfully saves me a one hour trip.
+I had originally planned on going to a jumper show on Saturday, but when I asked Husband for his opinion, with zero hesitation he said, “Go take the lesson.”
 Gee, Husband.
 Need a minute to think there?

 So as much as I was looking forward to collecting all the blue ribbons (hahahaha), lessons do tend to produce media gold: